Rainbow Trout vs Cod: Which Is Better? Let’s Compare

 The EPA and FDA have issued warnings and suggestions regarding mercury levels in fish and how often they should be consumed 13.
 This is especially important for young infants, developing children and pregnant women.

 They established a list of best fish, good choices and ones to avoid based on their mercury levels.
-Therefore, does rainbow trout or cod have more mercury?
+Let’s examine how much mercury each fish contains.

 Rainbow trout and cod have similar levels of mercury.
 They are both listed on the FDA’s best choices of fish to consume regarding their mercury levels.
 The recommendation is consuming them no more than two to three servings a week.